Online (Non-)Convex Learning via Tempered Optimism: Tempered Optimism for Online Convex Learning

 \subsection{Dynamic Online Gradient Descent}

-Our variation of the OGD, called Dynamic OGD (D-OGD), is presented in \cref{alg: dynamic_OGD}, it exploits an additional information $(\nu_t)_t$ at each time step.
-Its associated theoretical guarantee for D-Regret is stated in \Cref{th: D_regret_bound_general}.
+We present \emph{Dynamic Online Gradient-Descent} (D-OGD), in \Cref{alg: dynamic_OGD}, which exploits experts in an optimistically tempered manner.
+Its associated theoretical guarantee for D-Regret is stated in \Cref{th: D_regret_bound_general} and experiments showing its practical efficiency are gathered in \Cref{sec: experiments}.

+\Cref{alg: dynamic_OGD} consists in applying a gradient descent step, then observe the expert and (possibly) involve it in the learning procedure through \textsc{Adjust}.